dmlambea/linux-cougar-500k-drv/README.md

 # A note to users/maintainers/volunteers

 This is my very first implementation of anything related to linux kernel code, so please be patient.
 Feel free to contact me if you believe I can help you, but don't expect too much: I will try my best.

+If you want to enhance/improve this code and you don't have a keyboard to test, I can send you data, keycodes or any information you might need.